-- 1. HPA will assume class costs for courses for qualifying students. - 2.
-Parents will assume the class costs for textbooks and lab fees. - 3.
-Qualifying courses are those approved by the school, and are completed during regular school hours. - 4.
-At a minimum, students must earn a final grade of 70 in all Dual credit courses. - 5.
-Students must earn a minimum of 18 credit hours in dual credit courses and earn a final grade of 70 prior to being qualified to take courses on SCC's campus. - 6.
-Should a student earn less than a 70, they may lose the privilege of taking courses at SCC, and must return to HPA campus for all courses. - 7.
-To requalify for SCC courses, students must then complete two more dual credit courses at HPA earning no less than an 80. - 8.
-Parents will reimburse HPA the class costs if a student withdraws, drops or earns less than 70 in any dual credit course. - 9.
+- 1. All students that are new to the program must attend the mandatory orientation and meetings. - 2.
+HPA will assume class costs for courses for qualifying students. - 3.
+Parents will assume the class costs for textbooks and lab fees. - 4.
+Qualifying courses are those approved by the school, and are completed during regular school hours. - 5.
+At a minimum, students must earn a final grade of 70 in all Dual credit courses. - 6.
+Students must earn a minimum of 18 credit hours in dual credit courses and earn a final grade of 70 prior to being qualified to take courses on SCC's campus. - 7.
+Should a student earn less than a 70, they may lose the privilege of taking courses at SCC, and must return to HPA campus for all courses. - 8.
+To requalify for SCC courses, students must then complete two more dual credit courses at HPA earning no less than an 80. - 9.
+Parents will reimburse HPA the class costs if a student withdraws, drops or earns less than 70 in any dual credit course. - 10.
 Students are required to have four classes per semester, with the exception of seniors who qualify for early dismissal.